nsmryan/itscomputersciencetime.com/inwork/2022-08-14-Zig-Shadow-Casting.md

 # Zig Thoughts

 I feel like this project was a good exploration of Zig for me- it is not yet really using Zig in anger, but it is close.
-I ran into some subtlies, had to ask for help, and eventually chose to change my goal to better fit Zig rather then translate it verbatim.
+I ran into some subtleties, had to ask for help, and eventually chose to change my goal to better fit Zig rather then translate the code verbatim.

 I found some good and some bad here.
-I really like seeing how allocators are ubiquitous in Zig APIs, I liked how at any place in the code there are fewer complex concepts that tend to come up compared to Rust, and I found that Zig's documentation, while incomplete, was usable along with the standard library source code itself.
+Some of the good parts were: I really like seeing how allocators are ubiquitous in Zig APIs, I liked how at any place in the code there are fewer complex concepts that tend to come up compared to Rust, and I found that Zig's documentation, while incomplete, was usable along with the standard library source code itself.
 I like the lack of hidden control flow.
+I like feeling more in control of my code- that simple solutions are the right ones and there is not as many fancy solutions out there.
+Finally, I like how easy it is to add tests.

 One thing that is a little concerning here is that if I had not happened to use a slice type for my map, I would not have seen the type inference problem.
 I would have probably written up and used this code without ever knowing that a small difference in types would trigger this mismatch between inferred and given types.
 This would cause a compilation error, not a runtime error, but it would prefer to not leave a time bomb in my libraries just waiting for someone to go slightly off the beaten path.

 It seems like Zig code is a slightly different material then C code.
 In C, I would expect that a function